InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 - {% external_link title="Postgres Architecture Explained" url="www.youtube.com/watch?v=Q56kljmIN14" /%}
 - {% external_link title="Database Indexing Explained (with PostgreSQL)" url="www.youtube.com/watch?v=-qNSXK7s7_w" /%}
 - {% external_link title="Secret To Optimizing SQL Queries - Understand The SQL Execution Order" url="www.youtube.com/watch?v=BHwzDmr6d7s" /%}

+## What is database optimization?

+If you haven't worked profesionally with databases, this next statements may seem controversial:

+- Very often, you are not able to make a database run faster by bying more expensive hardware.
+- Nearly all issues with query performance is related to IO (Input/Output between the CPU and storage), not CPU, number of cores, ram, .

+## Overly simplified, what is an index?

 {% articlefooter %}